 In a team environment, only one team member can win the award, yet the entire team often makes the effort.
 The Employee of the Month may be happy, but the rest of the team could be demoralized or resentful that their part in the win wasn't recognized.

-A team can't be Employee of the Month.
+Remember – a team can't be Employee of the Month.

 4. Receiving an Employee of the Month certificate can be awkward for the recipient